Force Field Analysis - Kurt Lewin

 Well, on the one hand we could increase the amount of gravity (our driving force).
 The chair will give way eventually and you will fall.

-On the other hand, we could leave gravity alone and decide to weaken the chair (our restraining force) to get the same result.
+On the other hand, we could leave gravity alone and decide to weaken the chair (our restraining force).
+The chair will give way, and there you are on the floor again!

 If you've followed me this far then you've just completed a force field analysis and understood the basic concepts of the model.
 It also helps to explain why our science experiment is relevant.